mekwars-legends/mwl-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MWL Documentation's documentation!
+Welcome to MWL Documentation!
 =============================================

+This is an initial scratch in the sand, there's not much here atm.

 Contents: